Short, Stubby Nails? Here's Why You'll Like The Italian Manicure

 "The Italian technique can be used as a full colour manicure or as tips to help the nails appear longer," Alexandra told R29.
 "It's basically a French manicure with a twist.
 I've also heard it referred to as the Mediterranean technique."
 Alexandra says she first saw this method in Milan a few years ago, although it wasn't as trendy back then.

-The Italian manicure seems new to TikTok but award-winning nail artist and technician Metta Francis of Nails by Mets says she was taught this trick during her original nail training over 10 years ago.
+The Italian manicure seems new to TikTok but award-winning nail artist and technician Metta Francis says she was taught this trick during her original nail training over 10 years ago.
 "It can be done with traditional nail polish and gel polish to create the illusion of a more slender and longer nail bed," she says.

 Alexandra believes the Italian manicure is the answer to chic and wearable nails, as it's elegant and subtle.
 "It's actually the most popular technique to use as it can be mixed with nail art to make it more unique to you."